 Rapid Risk Suite

 RTI developed the Rapid Risk Suite to provide affordable, portfolio-wide dam risk information.
-The comprehensive toolkit streamlines the integration of probabilistic dam risk analysis, including weather generation, hydrologic loading, breach analysis, and downstream consequences.
+The comprehensive toolkit streamlines key elements of probabilistic dam risk analysis, including weather generation, hydrologic loading, breach analysis, and downstream consequences.
 The Rapid Risk Suite allows users to move beyond traditional PMF-based approaches to probabilistic approaches, providing a more complete understanding of probabilities and impacts of extreme events.
-Opening the potential for rapid risk screening and scaling across portfolios of hundreds or thousands of dams, the suite minimizes the need for site-specific data and can help your organization begin prioritizing screening-level investments and make informed decisions concerning dam safety.
+Opening the potential for rapid risk screening and scaling across portfolios of hundreds or thousands of dams, the suite can help your organization begin to prioritize investments, determine if more in-depth analysis is needed on specific dams, and make more informed decisions concerning dam safety.

 Water Forecast Portal, powered by Amanzi™